The Pathological Charmer

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

 The pathological charmer feels superior to the person he captivates and fascinates.
-To him, charming someone means having power over her, controlling her, or even subjugating her.
+As far as he is concerned, charming someone means having power over her, controlling her, or even subjugating her.
 It is all a mind game intertwined with a power play.
 The person to be thus enthralled is an object, a mere prop, and of dehumanized utility.

 Pathological charmers react with rage and aggression when their intended targets prove to be impervious and resistant to their lure.
 This kind of narcissistic injury – being spurned and rebuffed – makes them feel threatened, rejected, and denuded.
 Being ignored amounts to a challenge to their uniqueness, entitlement, control, and superiority.
 Narcissists wither without constant Narcissistic Supply.
 When their charm fails to elicit it – they feel annulled, non-existent, and "dead".